DarkBlueCTT/Dark-Blue/README.md

 # The Dark Blue CyberPatriot Training Tool

+## Note: Dark Blue is currently undergoing a major redesign and refactor.

 ## Note: This tool is currently in an Alpha state, there will be bugs.

 Dark Blue is a set of tools designed to help teams better prepare for CyberPatriot competition rounds by trying to make it easy to create custom practice images.